pywbem/pywbemtools/docs/pywbemclicommands.rst

        child = "/root/cimv2:TST_Person.name=\"Sofi\"";
     };

-See :ref:`pywbemcli instance references --help` for details.
+See :ref:`pywbemcli instance references --help` for the exact help output of the command.

 .. _`Instance query command`: